alexeygeno/phone-verification-bundle/README.md

 ```
 If the available options are not sufficient, you can add a custom storage (implementing **\AlexGeno\PhoneVerification\Storage\I**) or/and a sender (implementing **\AlexGeno\PhoneVerification\Sender\I**), and
 [decorate](https://symfony.com/doc/current/service_container/service_decoration.html) the respective services (**alex_geno_phone_verification.sender**, **alex_geno_phone_verification.storage**) with them

-## Configuration
-The bundle will be automatically enabled and configured by a [Flex](https://symfony.com/doc/current/quick_tour/flex_recipes.html#flex-recipes-and-aliases) recipe.
-In case you don't use [Flex](https://symfony.com/doc/current/quick_tour/flex_recipes.html#flex-recipes-and-aliases), see [docs/CONFIGURATION.md](docs/CONFIGURATION.md) on how to manually do it